apache/doris-website/docs/data-operate/import/load-manual.md

 ### Atomicity

 All import tasks in Doris are atomic, meaning that a import job either succeeds completely or fails completely.
 Partially successful data import will not occur within the same import task, and atomicity and consistency between materialized views and base tables are also guaranteed.
 For simple import tasks, users do not need to perform additional configurations or operations.
 For materialized views associated with tables, atomicity and consistency with the base table are also guaranteed.
-For the following scenarios, Doris provides users with more transaction control:

-1. If users need to combine multiple `INSERT INTO` imports for the same target table into one transaction, they can use the `BEGIN` and `COMMIT` commands.
-2. If users need to combine multiple Stream Load imports into one transaction, they can use the two-phase transaction commit mode of Stream Load.
-3. Atomicity of multi-table import in Broker Load.

 ### Label Mechanism